raman340/uda_final_project/starter_file/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.
+The dataset used for the project is the [Heart Failure Prediction](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data) dataset from Kaggle.The anonymized data was collected from multiple hospitals on several patients to predict the likelihood of a new patient having heart disease in the future.
+The dataset includes relevant information for each patient, such as personal information and medical data, including whether or not they have had heart disease before.

+Attribute Information
+* Age: age of the patient [years]
+* Sex: sex of the patient [M: Male, F: Female]
+* ChestPainType: chest pain type [TA: Typical Angina, ATA: Atypical Angina, NAP: Non-Anginal Pain, ASY: Asymptomatic]
+* RestingBP: resting blood pressure [mm Hg]
+* Cholesterol: serum cholesterol [mm/dl]
+* FastingBS: fasting blood sugar [1: if FastingBS > 120 mg/dl, 0: otherwise]
+* RestingECG: resting electrocardiogram results [Normal: Normal, ST: having ST-T wave abnormality (T wave inversions and/or ST elevation or depression of > 0.05 mV), LVH: showing probable or definite left ventricular hypertrophy by Estes' criteria]
+* MaxHR: maximum heart rate achieved [Numeric value between 60 and 202]
+* ExerciseAngina: exercise-induced angina [Y: Yes, N: No]
+* Oldpeak: oldpeak = ST [Numeric value measured in depression]
+* ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
+* HeartDisease: output class [1: heart disease, 0: Normal]

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+We will build a model to accurately predict the likelihood of a new patient having heart disease in the future.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.